puppetlabs/bolt/6-downloading-and-running-existing-tasks/README.md

 > **Time**: Approximately 10 minutes

-In this lab you will explore some existing tasks, including several tasks that take advantage of Puppet under-the-hood.
+In this exercise you will explore some existing tasks, including several tasks that take advantage of Puppet under-the-hood.

 > **Note:** Some of the following content will be available on The Forge soon.